Things we will never ask you

 Your Social Security number when we reach out to you

-To drain your account or withdraw all of the money
+To drain your account or withdraw all your money

 To purchase gift cards

-We will never ask you to purchase gift cards for any type of payment.
+We will never ask you to purchase gift cards in any way but especially as a form of payment.

 Some smartphone features could leave you vulnerable